This Is How I Cook

 Bake 5 minutes more or until the internal temperature reaches 155 degrees.

-Turkey tenderloins in skillet
+baked turkey tenderloins in oven proof skillet

 I can't wait to come up with a skillet dinner by adding some vegetables that can be roasted at the same time.